 If you ask for a black coffee or house coffee in a restaurant, you’ll get coffee made in a drip machine.

-With americanos, by contrast, you have a shot of espresso diluted with hot water.
+With The Americanos you have a shot of espresso diluted with boiling water.

 Next, we’ll be examining the exotic Turkish coffee.
 We’ll see you soon when we show you how to make this delicious drink the easy way.